Late News

 Loading more events…

-Israeli strikes hit oil refineries and depots near Tehran on February 28, causing fuel to seep into the city's water system and trigger explosions in residential areas.
-A Tomahawk cruise missile struck a school in Minab on February 28, killing close to 170 children; a Pentagon investigation on April 7 confirmed US responsibility, raising the confirmed death toll to at least 175.
-On March 15, a missile struck a sports hall during a girls' volleyball match in Lamerd, Iran, killing 20 people; BBC Verify reported on June 19 that experts assessed a US-made Precision Strike Missile was likely used in that attack, contradicting a US Central Command denial issued on March 31 that had blamed a misfired Iranian Hoveyzeh cruise missile.
-An Israeli military operation in the eastern Bekaa Valley in early March killed 41 people, including Lebanese troops, civilians, and children.
+Bombs struck at least five buildings in the Minab school compound on February 28, killing at least 108 people; Airwars verified 157 people killed, including 123 children aged 13 or younger.
+On March 15, a missile struck a sports hall during a girls' volleyball match in Lamerd, killing 20 people; BBC Verify reported on June 19 that experts assessed a US-made Precision Strike Missile was likely used, contradicting a US Central Command denial.
+An Israeli military operation in the eastern Bekaa Valley in early March killed 41 people.
 Israeli strikes killed at least 361 people in Lebanon in the space of 10 minutes on April 8.
-Human Rights Watch accused Iran on March 15 of committing war crimes by targeting Israeli civilian centres with cluster munitions.
 Six US military personnel were killed in a refuelling plane crash in Iraq on April 1.
-Iran suspended IAEA access to nuclear sites bombed by Israel and the US on March 15, and the IAEA subsequently pulled out its remaining inspectors.
+Iran suspended IAEA access to nuclear sites on March 15, and the IAEA pulled out its remaining inspectors.

 Iranian retaliatory strikes hit Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, the UAE, Israel, Iraq, and Jordan, killing dozens of civilians and damaging airports, hotels, energy infrastructure, and residential buildings.
 Iran targeted Qatari energy facilities on February 28, destroying 17 percent of Qatar's liquefied natural gas export capacity for up to five years.
-An explosion and fire tore through Qatar's Barzan gas supply facility at the Ras Laffan industrial area on June 22, injuring at least 54 people and leaving 18 missing.
-Hezbollah fired rockets at Israel on March 2, drawing Lebanon into the conflict.
-Seven UN peacekeepers were killed in Lebanon during the conflict.
-A US military strike on the Palau-flagged oil tanker MT Settebello in the Gulf of Oman on June 9 killed three Indian sailors; India's Prime Minister Modi raised the matter with President Trump at the G7 summit on June 18.
+Iran's drone production restarted and increased tenfold since the start of the war, and nearly 90 percent of Iran's underground missile facilities returned to full or partial activity by May.
+Two container ships seized by the IRGC in April — the MSC Francesca and the Epaminondas — remained held in the Strait of Hormuz despite the ceasefire.
+Hezbollah fired rockets at Israel on March 2, drawing Lebanon into the conflict; Lebanon's Ministry of Public Health reported on June 29 that the death toll from fighting since March 2 surpassed 4,000 people, with 1.2 million displaced.
+A US military strike on the MT Settebello in the Gulf of Oman on June 10 killed three Indian sailors; at least seven Indian seafarers were killed in total and more than 1,100 Indian sailors remained trapped in the Gulf region.

 BBC Verify reported on June 19 that official casualty figures showed more than 7,300 people were killed in Iran and Lebanon since the war began.
 Iranian government figures reported at least 3,468 Iranians killed, comprising 1,460 civilians and 2,008 military personnel.
-Lebanon's Ministry of Public Health reported on June 29 that the death toll from fighting since March 2 surpassed 4,000 people, with 1.2 million displaced by Israeli attacks.
 Israeli authorities reported 60 people killed in Israel during the conflict, including 29 civilians and 31 IDF soldiers.
 More than 100 people were killed in Iraq during the conflict, and the UAE defence ministry confirmed 13 people were killed in the UAE.

 Loading map…